aws-neuron/aws-neuron-sdk/release-notes/neuron-tools.md

-# Neuron Tools Release Notes
+# Neuron Tools release notes

 This documents lists the release notes for AWS Neuron tools.
 Neuron tools are used for debugging, profiling and gathering inferentia system information.